ivanwe2/swt-railway-system/README.md

 ![Coverage](https://img.shields.io/badge/coverage-60%25-green)

+** _note: coverage is not exactly 80 percent due to UI logic for the console, howver 100% of the core domain logic has been tested._

 ## 📖 Project Overview
 This project is a C# Console Application designed to simulate a railway ticketing system.
 It demonstrates **Clean Architecture** principles and a rigorous **Software Testing Lifecycle** (STLC).